Trending Browse our top articles.

 Today, the marijuana strain Charlottes Web, along with dozens of other marijuana strains such as OG Kush, AC/DC and more, are being used by millions of people worldwide to combat a wide range of medical conditions.

-As a matter of fact, medical marijuana has been thought to help over 172 medical conditions, among them severe conditions such as Cancer, Anorexia, Arthritis, Chronic Pain, Depression, Anxiety, Insomnia, Glaucoma, multiple sclerosis and PTSD.
+As a matter of fact, medical marijuana and CBD has been thought to help over 172 medical conditions, among them severe conditions such as Cancer, Anorexia, Arthritis, Chronic Pain, Depression, Anxiety, Insomnia, Glaucoma, multiple sclerosis and PTSD.

 Recent studies have even shown that THC, one of the cannabinoids in the marijuana plant may cure cancerous diseases by altering genes.
 Other studies have proven that it might even be an effective treatment for osteoarthritis.